๐Ÿ”ฅ AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 UNI$ 2 years

-*TREATS earned by Rewards Infinite members never expire
+3. TREATS Points earned by Rewards Infinite members do not expire

 ๐Ÿ’ณ Cards with Non-expiring Points